 The Queer and Trans Wellness Clinic @ SLU seeks to be a safe haven and advocate with the LGBTQIA+ community of Missouri.
 We strive to promote flourishing for LGBTQIA+ people that builds a life and world worth living in.

-The Queer and Trans Wellness Clinic @ SLU provides financially accessible, culturally-attuned therapeutic care and advocacy for the LGBTQIA+ community and their families of Missouri.
+The Queer and Trans Wellness Clinic @ SLU provides financially accessible, culturally-attuned therapeutic care for the LGBTQIA+ community and their families of Missouri.

 - Provide sex positive, LGBTQIA+ affirming mental health services.

 - Work with families and partners of LGBTQIA+ people for increasing acceptance, connection, and support.

 - Reach LGBTQIA+ people throughout Missouri with telehealth services.

 - Advocate for LGBTQIA+ people through changes in policy, research, social structures, and resource building

 What We Offer

 - Individual Psychotherapy